 - 1. Demonstration of independent and accurate application of knowledge and performance of skills at a satisfactory level in the clinical setting. - a.
 On-campus Laboratory: Evaluated as "S", "N", or "U", based on classroom lab preparation and performance. - b.
 All lab skills proficiency exams must be completed satisfactorily in no more than three (3) attempts to be acceptable. - c.
 Clinical Site Laboratory: Evaluated as "S", "N", or "U", based on: - Pre- and post-clinical conference participation - Clinical preparation and performance - Written Assignments - d.
-Students must demonstrate 100% proficiency in written pharmacological calculation examination prior to starting clinical.
+Students must demonstrate 100% proficiency in written pharmacological calculation examination.
 This must be accomplished in no more than three (3) attempts.
-Failure to demonstrate 100% proficiency on the written exam constitutes inability to maintain the mandatory safety objective. - 2.
+Failure to demonstrate 100% proficiency on the written exam constitutes inability to maintain the mandatory safety objective and may result in failure to progress in the program. - 2.
 Student competence in the clinical setting must uphold the Mandatory Safety Policy (as defined in the Student Nurse Handbook) 100% of the time.